Mapping bat movements offshore: The Kattegat West Baltic Bats Project

-Understanding bat movements over the sea between Denmark, Sweden, and the German Baltic coasts is crucial for offshore wind farm impact assessments and informing curtailment procedures to mitigate collision risks.
+Understanding bat movements over the sea between Denmark, Sweden, and the German Baltic coasts is crucial for offshore wind farm impact assessments.
+This knowledge also informs curtailment procedures to mitigate collision risks.

 Short facts